-A minimum of 90 credit hours (or equivalent) from a regionally accredited undergraduate institution and the completion of the required courses below prior to matriculation.
+A minimum of 90 credit hours (or equivalent) and the completion of the courses below are required prior to matriculation.

 While physics is not a requirement, to be well-prepared, students are encouraged to seek courses that provide a foundational understanding of fluids, gases, and pressure variations.

 Prerequisite courses should be completed no more than 10 years prior to the date of application.
 Prerequisite courses taken more than 10 years prior to the date of application will be considered on a case-by-case basis.